We use preservatives to keep home and personal care products in good condition: without them, they could be spoiled by bacteria, yeasts and moulds.

-Regulators and scientists around the world agree that formaldehyde donors are safe at the levels used in home and beauty & personal care products.
+Regulators and scientists around the world agree that formaldehyde donors are safe at the levels used in home and personal care products.
 The independent US Cosmetic Ingredient Review Expert Panel and Europe’s Scientific Community on Consumer Safety have both confirmed that formaldehyde donors are safe as used in cosmetic products.
-As with all the ingredients we use in home and beauty & personal care products, we always monitor emerging scientific research and regulatory developments.
+As with all the ingredients we use in home and personal care products, we always monitor emerging scientific research and regulatory developments.
 If any new information becomes available we assess it.
 If this information changes our previous risk assessment, we always take action.

 Are formaldehyde donors safe for children?

-As with adults, international regulators and leading scientists agree that formaldehyde donors are safe for children at the levels used in home and beauty & personal care products.
+As with adults, international regulators and leading scientists agree that formaldehyde donors are safe for children at the levels used in home and personal care products.
 We continually monitor new scientific research and regulatory developments, to ensure that we remain abreast of the latest thinking and knowledge.
 Although they would be safe to use we do not use formaldehyde donors in our baby care products.

 Formaldehyde releasers may continue to be safely used in cosmetics at the levels established in their individual Cosmetic Ingredient Review safety assessments.International Journal of Toxicology